 The goal of complementary and holistic medicine is to balance, strengthen, and energize you as a whole person — physically, mentally, and emotionally — while conventional medicine fights the cancer.
-Some people with recurrent and metastatic breast cancer have found that complementary therapies help to:
+Some people with metastatic breast cancer have found that complementary therapies help to:

 - lessen treatment side effects